joshmaglione/BRational/md_files/docs/brat.md

 - `increasing_order`: whether to display polynomials in increasing degree (default: `True`),
 - `hide_monomial`: whether to absorb the monomial in the denominator into the numerator (default: `True`).

 *Additional notes*.
-The `denominator_signature` must be a dictionary whose keys are tuples of non-negative integers and whose keys are non-negative integers.
-If given a `denominator_signature`, the `numerator` will be used to determine the accepted ordered variables.
-[We do this by looking to its parent ring if `numerator` is a polynomial, or at the variables present if a symbolic expression.]
+The `denominator_signature` must be a dictionary whose keys are
+- `"coefficient"`: an integer,
+- `"monomial"`: a tuple of non-negative integers with length matching the number of variables,
+- `"factors"`: a dictionary whose keys are tuples of integers with values of non-negative integers.

 Examples of acceptable `denominator_signature` are given in [Example 3](#example-3) and in the [denominator_signature](brat-methods.md#denominator_signature) method.

 ## Algebraic operations and relations